Let’s Dispel Some Plastic Surgery Myths

 Fat cannot reappear in other areas after liposuction

 Fat removed by liposuction is permanently gone from that area.
 But that doesn’t mean you can’t have fat show up in other areas IF you put on a bunch of weight.
-Take it easy on the Twinkies and you’ll be fine!
+Be cautious of this, and strive to eat healthily and stay active.

 You can’t go out in the sun after surgery